 - Multiple lesions within the liver (35 to 40%)

 Treatment / Management

-In one case series by Yang XW et al. demonstrated the prognosis of eight patients who have had surgical resection of the tumor.
+One case series by Yang X.W. et al. demonstrated the prognosis of eight patients who have had surgical resection of the tumor.
 They reported that out of eight patients, one patient did not survive due to the postoperative complication and died on the eighth postoperative day.
-The cumulative six months, 1-year, and 2-year survival rates were 77.8%, 66.7%, and 55.6% respectively, with a median survival of 23 months.
+The cumulative six months, 1-year, and 2-year survival rates were 77.8%, 66.7%, and 55.6%, respectively, with a median survival of 23 months.
 Only one patient remained alive and tumor-free after five years following tumor resection.
 Additionally, they also noted that postoperative chemotherapy was a significant prognostic factor for survival (P = 0.006).

 Prognosis and treatment response further depends on the size of the tumor; notably, tumors of greater than 7 cm in size, serum lactate dehydrogenase levels over 10% of the upper limit of the normal, raised beta-2 microglobulin levels in excess of 3 mg/dl, and presence of constitutional symptoms.

 Among patients with no high-risk factors, treatment with combination chemotherapy consisting of cyclophosphamide, doxorubicin, vincristine, and prednisone (CHOP) is usually effective in achieving remission.
 Among patients with the presence of at least one or more than one pre-treatment risk factors requires consideration of using altering triple combination.
 Alternate regimens consist of doxorubicin, methylprednisolone, cytosine arabinoside, and cisplatin, alternating with methotrexate, bleomycin, cyclophosphamide, doxorubicin, vincristine, and methylprednisolone.

 The common differentials of primary hepatic lymphoma are the other space-occupying lesions of the liver: